FAQs: Hair loss treatment

-No. Regaine is a topical solution applied directly to the roots of the hair on the scalp.
-Minoxidil, the active ingredient in Regaine, is available as a tablet for the treatment of high blood pressure (not approved to treat hair loss).
+No. Regaine is a topical solution or foam applied directly to the roots of the hair on the scalp.
+Minoxidil, the active ingredient in Regaine, is available as a tablet for the treatment of high blood pressure but should not be used for hair loss.

 You may notice a temporary increase in hair loss in the first 2-6 weeks.
 This is entirely normal as the hair follicles are being encouraged into the growth phase.
 Regaine occasionally causes skin irritation that usually resolves when the treatment is stopped.
 Very little of the active ingredient, minoxidil, is absorbed into the circulation and therefore general side effects are not expected.
 For more details see Regaine Extra Strength page and the manufacturer's patient information leaflet for Regaine.